borghives/loom/README.md

 ### Initial limitations for simplicity:
 - Support for MongoDB only.
-- Secret management is handled via `google-cloud-secret-manager` or local `keyring`.
+- Secret management is handled via `google-cloud-secret-manager`, local `keyring`, or environment variable.

 ## Time